aureliusenterprise/doc_demo_environment/DOc/docs/source/Options/user-story-4.rst

 Next to data governance, data quality is another core pillar of data management.
 Good data quality helps make data more useful and usable, resulting in better business outcomes.
 Meanwhile, bad data quality limits the value of data and results in worse business outcomes.
+Poor data quality in a source system can, for example, lead to misleading indicators on management dashboards.
+This can lead to ineffective decision making and a waste of time and resources.

 Data quality can be measured in many ways.
 It is the responsibility of the data governance organisation to define data quality metrics.